MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

 The identity, `It`, can be used to construct pipelines which rely upon the output from previous processing.
-For example, one could define a pipeline `Increment` as `It .+ 1`.
+For example, one can define a pipeline `Increment` as `It .+ 1`.

     Increment = It .+ 1